Allied Hospital

-Allied Hospital (الائیڈ سپتال) is located on Dr.Tusi Road in Faisalabad, Punjab, Pakistan.
-Allied Hospital serves as the teaching hospital of Faisalabad Medical University, Faisalabad (Punjab Medical college).
-This hospital also caters to patients from Sargodha, Jhang, Chiniot and Toba Tek Singh areas besides Faisalabad District.
+Allied Hospital (الائیڈ سپتال) is the leading government-run hospital in the district of Faisalabad, Pakistan.
+Allied Hospital serves as the teaching hospital of Faisalabad Medical University (Punjab Medical College).
+It was founded in 1978.

-HISTORY
+Allied Hospital serves the wider Faisalabad District.
+During the covid-19 pandemic, Allied Hospital was the leading point of contact for treatment and vaccination.

+History

-Allied Hospital (1450 beds) was established in 1978.
-It was equipped with the state of art machinery and new technology for teaching as well as healing purpose with courtesy of JICA (The Japanese Government).
-The institute is recognized by General Medical Council, Britain and Irish Medical Council, Republic of Ireland.
+Allied Hospital was founded in 1978 with a capacity of 1,450 beds.
+It was equipped with state of the art machinery.
 The Government of Punjab granted autonomy to this institution in 1998 and a Board of Governors was empowered to run the institution.
 In 2002, Government of Punjab revised the act.
-Emergency department has been setup at DHQ and Allied Hospital and 100% free medicines are provided to all patients for first 24 hours.
+Emergency departments have been setup at DHQ Hospital and Allied Hospital and free medication is provided to all patients for the first 24 hours.